Said Nursi: Biography

-Early life
+Early life ("Old Said" period)

-Said Nursi was born in the Kurdish village of Nurs near Hizan in the Bitlis Vilayet of the Ottoman Empire.
-His father Mirza and his mother Nuriye both were Ahl al-Bayt (lineage of the Islamic prophet Muhammad).
+Said Nursi was born Sait Okur in the Kurdish village of Nurs near Hizan in the Bitlis Vilayet of the Ottoman Empire.
+His father Mirza and his mother Nuriye both were said to be of the Ahl al-Bayt (lineage of the Islamic prophet Muhammad).
+They had seven children and modest means.
+As a young man he was affiliated with the Kadiri (Qadiriyya) Sufi order.